 The Charleston, SC band has just released their second full length CD, Grand Hotel, and it's better than every studio record The Beach Boys released after Holland in 1973.
-This inde band's music is straight out of their heroes post-surfing, mid-to-late 60s years.
+This indie band's music is straight out of their heroes' post-surfing, mid-to-late 60s years.
 All fifteen tracks are originals co-written by primary lead singer Jason Brewer.
 It's an album the Hall of Famers should have made, but never did, so The Explorers Club are only a tribute band because of their obvious love of the much older, famous Californians and not because they play their idols' work.

 Lyrically, The Club's songs are not intricate but they are not juvenile either (meaning they're not writing songs about drag racing, riding the waves, and girls on the beach while old enough to collect Social Security checks).
 Musically, their arrangements are neither as sophisticated nor as eccentric as Brian Wilson's best work.
 Instead, they offer up a lighthearted version of the sunny Southern California sound the time period was known for.